For more historical photos, see the Golf Tournament Page and the Scholarship Page.

 DJ, Matt, and Kevin pose in front of this fine example of 19th century engineering.

-At 1900, DJ, Matt, and Saki met the other detachment members at the Rams Head Tavern for dinner and drinks, while Kevin went home to ride his unicycle.
+At 1900, DJ, Matt, and Saki met the other detachment members at the Rams Head Tavern in Savage for dinner and drinks, while Kevin went home to ride his unicycle.
 Seated below from left to right are Saki, Matt, DJ, Jim, Kevin (a different Kevin), Stan, Vera, Jon, Dennis, and Paul.

 In February 2012, DJ organized our first dinner social.
 This is a time for detachment members, their friends, and family to get together and mingle over a nice dinner.
 This turned out to be a successful event.